earthly/earthly/docs/cloud/satellites/managing.md

 ## Updating a satellite

 The steps below apply only to Earthly Cloud satellites.
-For [Self-Hosted Satellites](self-hosted.md), you must upgrade the version in used in your deployment manually.
+For [Self-Hosted Satellites](self-hosted.md), you must upgrade the version being used in your deployment manually.

 Earthly Cloud Satellites receive automatic version updates by default, unless they are pinned to a specific version (by using the `--version` launch flag).
 Pinned versions will still receive minor patches, such as security updates.